RyanTL/liftoff-schedule/README.md

 # 🚀 Liftoff Schedule

 A simple, real-time rocket launch tracker that displays upcoming rocket launches with live countdown timers.
 I built this app for fun and to learn about APIs and also because me and my family wanted an easy way to keep track of the next liftoff.
-I deployed it on Netlify for our own use.
+I deployed it on Netlify for family use.

 ## Features